 How long will it take to build immunity (protection) after getting the COVID-19 vaccination?

-It typically takes a few weeks after vaccination for the body to build full immunity.
+It typically takes 2 weeks after the second Pfizer or Moderna vaccine, and 2 weeks after the Janssen vaccine for the body to build full immunity.

 How long does immunity last after I receive a COVID-19 vaccination?

 The duration of protection against COVID-19 is currently unknown and will continue to be studied.